A blueberry muffin, in cake form! Enjoy this delicious blueberry cake, flavoured with buttermilk and lots of blueberries.

 - 1 tsp. vanilla

 With rack in the centre of the oven, preheat oven to 350° F. .
-Grease a 9 or 10-inch springform pan and line the bottom with a round of parchment paper.
+Grease an 8-inch springform pan and line the bottom with a round of parchment paper.

-In a large bowl, whisk together the flour, sugar, baking powder, and salt.
-In a small bowl, whisk together the butter, milk, eggs, and vanilla.
-Stir the wet ingredients into the dry ingredients, stirring just until incorporated.
-Fold in the blueberries.
-Scrape the batter into the prepared pan, spreading it evenly to level.
+In a large bowl, whisk together the flour, sugar, baking powder and salt.
+In a small bowl, whisk together the butter, milk, eggs and vanilla.
+Stir the wet ingredients into the dry ingredients, stirring just until all the dry ingredients are incorporated.
+Gently fold in the blueberries.
+Scrape the batter into the prepared pan, spreading it even on top.
+Scatter with flaked almonds.

-Bake in preheated oven until golden-brown and a tester inserted in the centre of the cake comes out clean, about 45-55 minutes for a 10-inch springform or 55-65 minutes for a 9-inch pan.
-Check towards the end of baking.
-If the top gets too brown, cover loosely with a sheet of aluminum foil for the last part of baking.
+Bake in preheated 350F oven until golden and a tester inserted in the centre of the cake comes out clean, about 60-70 minutes. *Check towards the end of baking and if the top is getting too brown, cover loosely with a sheet of aluminum foil for the last part of baking.